 - Rename the drive to match the name of your previous drive, if necessary.

-If you don't remember the original drive name or letter, check the file path in Details > Manage Files in the Code42 app.
+If you don't remember the original drive name or letter, check the file path at Home > Manage Files (in versions 6.8.2 and earlier, Home > Details > Manage Files).
 The original drive name or letter will be marked "File is missing" and the corresponding missing file icon displays.

 - (Windows) If your device automatically assigned the drive a different letter than your previous drive, then update the letter to match the previous drive.